Skip to main content

 Extension of time limits for bringing tribunal claims from 3 to 6 months.

 This would increase uncertainty but also allow more time to resolve complaints before claims need to be filed.
-Overall, it is likely to result in more tribunal claims and tribunals will need to cater for this with increased resourcing and more judges.
+Overall, it is likely to result in more tribunal claims.

 New state enforcement body the “Fair Work Agency” with powers to inspect workplaces and take legal action.